sdlarsen1/as1/README.md

 Uses the Apache 2.0 License.

 Basic electronic To-Do list for CMPUT 301 Assignment 1.
-Does not have full functionality.
+Compiled using API level 18

 as1/bin/ # this contains the compiled APK file to be evaluated as1/doc/ # this contains the UML class diagram image file(s)